Article 1: An egg a day keeps the doctor away? (Ecuador)

 Why does it matter?

-Recognition and treatment of sepsis is huge in acute paediatrics.
-Guidelines around the world recommend treating septic shock with fluid resuscitation of up to 60mL/kg as boluses, although the 2011 FEAST trial highlighted the potential harms of fluid boluses, suggesting a cautious approach to fluid bolus administration.
+Recognition and treatment of sepsis are crucial in acute paediatrics.
+Guidelines worldwide recommend treating septic shock with fluid resuscitation of up to 60mL/kg as boluses, although the 2011 FEAST trial highlighted the potential harms of fluid boluses, suggesting a cautious approach to fluid bolus administration.

-Instead of looking at different fluid volumes or types of fluid, this study compared infusion times.
-Unlike in the FEAST study, they excluded children vulnerable to the effects of fluid overload, allowing for more broad applicability of the results.
+This study compared infusion times instead of examining different fluid volumes or types.
+Unlike the FEAST study, it excluded children vulnerable to the effects of fluid overload, allowing for a more broad applicability of the results.
 Both groups of children received almost identical volumes of fluid as boluses; it was only the infusion times that differed.

-The researchers suggested that rapid fluid bolus administration is difficult in developing countries due to a shortage of staff to administer the boluses, and fear of fluid overload and need for ventilation, which is not easy to achieve in resource-restricted settings.
+The researchers suggested that rapid fluid bolus administration is difficult in developing countries due to a shortage of staff, fear of fluid overload, and the need for ventilation, which is not easy to achieve in resource-restricted settings.

 The Bottom Line

-Research is yet to identify the optimal fluid management of septic shock in developing and developed countries, so in the meantime caution is prudent.
+Research is yet to identify the optimal fluid management of septic shock in developing and developed countries, so caution is prudent in the meantime.

 Reviewed by: Katie Nash